stationedabroad/Airflow_Pipeline_US_STOCK/README.md

 **What if** the database needed to be accessed by 100+ people?
 Since the number is not huge, again this shoud not be a problem, potentially as more users come on board the more query views (per query aggregation or per user group) could be defined to manage the different needs and loads.

 ## Thanks to ...
-Big thanks to **lysdexia** from whom I took and modified a basic stream writer for JSON list https://github.com/lysdexia/python-json-stream-writer
+Big thanks to **lysdexia** from whom I took and modified a basic stream writer for JSON list (JSONArrayWriter in Tiingo operator) https://github.com/lysdexia/python-json-stream-writer